svenmalvik/svenmalvik.com/aboutme.md

 My name is Sven Malvik, and I am a developer who ...

-- is super interested in Microsoft Azure technology
+- is interested in Microsoft Azure technology
 - loves to speak at tech conferences
 - ... and listens to techno music while coding :)